ncar-xdev/hpcbinderhub/images/README.md

 The subdirectories contained in this directory define different Docker images for use in this project.
-Each subdirectory contains a `Dockerfile` defining how to build the image, and an `entrypoint.sh` file that defines what will be done when the image is run.
+Each subdirectory contains a `Dockerfile` defining how to build the image, as well as any additional files needed for the image during build time.

+All images are based on the CentOS 8.4.2105 image.

-## Base Image
+## Conda Image

-All images a build on the `base` image, defined in the `base` directory.
-This image, itself, is built on CentOS 8.4.2105.
-The base image installs `python3`, the OpenSSH client utilities, and the OpenPBS client utilities.
-Thus, all images have the ability to SSH into another machine and to submit jobs to the PBS queue.

-In addition to that software, the `base` image also defines a common set to non-root users for all images: `alpha` and `beta`.
-The passwords for these two users are `funkya` and `funkyb`, respectively.

-**ENTRYPOINT:** The default entrypoint to the image configures the PBS client tools to point to PBS Server at the hostname set by the environment variable `PBS_SERVER`.
+The `conda` image builds and installs [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+In the base Conda environment, the main Jupyter-based software is installed.
+This software is installed in the `/opt/conda` directory, which is then copied into the corresponding directory on each image where Jupyter-based software needs to be run.

-## Head Image
+## PBSRPMS Image

-The `head` image is designed to be a _head node_ for the cluster.
-In addition to the `base` image contents, the `head` image also installs the OpenSSH server, so that users on other nodes can SSH into any head node.
-(NOTE: Only `head` nodes can be entered via SSH!)

-**ENTRYPOINT:** The default entrypoint to the image calls the `base` image entrypoint and then runs the SSH server.
+The `pbsrpms` image builds the OpenPBS RPMs for installation in the necessary PBS images: `userbase`, `pbsmom` and `pbsserver`.
+The OpenPBS client, MOM, and server RPMs are each built for installation in their necessary image.

 ## PBS Server Image

-The `pbsserver` image has installed the OpenPBS server and configures it to allow the default users (see above) to submit jobs to the PBS queue.
+The `pbsserver` image installs the OpenPBS server RPM from the `pbsrpms` image and sets up the server to run in the local network.

-**ENTRYPOINT:** The default entrypoint to the image configures the PBS Server so that the default users can submit jobs to the queue and then starts the PBS Server.
-Unlike the other entrypoints, the PBS Server image's entrypoint accepts additional arguments via command line.
-Each additiional argument to the image's entrypoint should be the hostname of a PBS MOM container.
+## User Base Image

+The `userbase` image contains all of the client and user-facing software.
+It copies over the `/opt/conda` software from the `conda` image, as well as the OpenPBS Client RPM from the `pbsrpms` image, from which the OpenPBS Client is installed.
+It installs the OpenSSH Client, as well.
+In addition to installing this software, it sets it up so that it can be used from within the container.
+This image also creates and defines permissions for all _users_ on the JupyterHub and BinderHub systems.

 ## PBS MOM Image

-The `pbsmom` image has the OpenPBS MOM process installed, which allows the image's corresponding containers to act as PBS execution nodes (i.e., _compute_ nodes).

-**ENTRYPOINT:** The default entrypoint to the image calls the `base` image entrypoint, configures the MOM service to point to the appropriate PBS Server, and then runs PBS MOM service.
+This image installs the OpenPBS MOM server RPM for the "compute nodes" from the `pbsrpms` image.
+Since user code is expected to run on the compute nodes, this image is built from the `userbase` image.
+Containers running this image can be used to model "compute nodes" on the HPC cluster.

+## Head Image

+The `head` image installs and configures the OpenSSH server so that all users defined in the `userbase` image can SSH into the node with their password.
+Hence, this image is built from teh `userbase` image.

 ## JupyterHub Image

-The `jupyterhub` image has JupyterHub installed on it as well as the appropriate Spawners for use with the other images.
+The `jupyterhub` image installs and configures the JupyterHub service to run as the `admin` user.
+This image is built from the `userbase` image.

-**ENTRYPOINT:** The default entrypoint to the image calls the `base` image entrypoint and then runs the JupyterHub service.

-**PORTS:** In order to test the JupyterHub service, the ports `8000` and `8081` (the JupyterHub API port) are exposed to the host system.
-Therefore, if these ports are mapped from the running container to the same ports on the host, you can see the Hub running at `http://localhost:8000/` in your browser.
+_NOTE: Since the users defined in the `userbase` image are also installed in this image, the JupyterHub authentication is handled with the default PAM Authentication method._

+## BinderHub Image

+The `binderhub` image installs and configures the BinderHub to use the JupyterHub service provided by the `jupyterhub` image.
+It is built from the `userbase` image.